-This doesn’t mean we are limited to the Major scale either.
+This doesn’t mean we are limited to the Major scale.
 All scales are derived, in a sense, from the major scale.
 Knowing the major scale allows you to build other scales including the minor scale, major and minor pentatonic scale, and more exotic scales using the major scale as a point of reference.

 is the caged system worth learning?

 While there are other methods of learning the fretboard including the three notes per string method, CAGED is the most logical in terms of understanding the layout of the fretboard with regard to connecting scales to chords, making it an important navigational tool for the beginner guitarist.

 One of the most productive ways to learn anything is to break things down into smaller, more manageable pieces.
 Unless you have been playing guitar for years, looking at the big picture e.g. the entire fretboard can be overwhelming.
 Breaking things down instantly makes things more manageable.